 This yummy fruit on the bottom chia pudding is such a delicious alternative to oatmeal.
 I love that it’s light, fresh, feels a little special.
 Here’s what I love about it:

-Chia pudding is PERFECT for meal prep.
+CHIA PUDDING IS PERFECT FOR MEAL PREP!
 These beauties keep in little jars or containers for 4-5 days in the fridge, so you can make a double batch and have breakfast done for most of the week in a single go!
 What makes these chia pudding special is the fruit on the bottom treatment.
 Not only is it pretty (seriously, it’s just SO pretty), it’s also delicious and keeps things tasting fresh and interesting.
 You can choose from all sorts of options, from kiwi to berries to mango or peach and more, so you never have to get bored.

-Whole30 Notes.
-This recipe is Whole30 compliant as written and a delicious option if you’re getting tired of eggs or sausage.
+WHOLE30 NOTES.
+My fruit on the bottom chia pudding recipe is Whole30 compliant as written and a delicious option if you’re getting tired of eggs or sausage.
 The only things you need to watch for are making sure your milks don’t contain carrageenan.
 This post talks about lots of compliant almond milk brands to make things easier.
 If you feel like this isn’t quite sweet enough for you, feel free to add a tiny pinch of vanilla powder (ground vanilla beans) which is also compliant.

-Sweetness.
+GET THE SWEETNESS JUST RIGHT.
 I’ve come a LONG way in the last few years with re-calibrating my sweet tooth and sweet tolerance.
 I love these exactly as written–no added sweetener, just a little splash of orange juice and the fruit in the puree do it for me.
 I really like using unsweetened vanilla almond milk.
 (The vanilla adds a sweet flavor without any extra sugar!)

 That said, if you’re not doing a Whole30 and this just isn’t the right blend for you, feel free to add a few drops of vanilla extract, or a small drizzle of pure maple syrup, honey, or agave to either the chia pudding or the fruit puree as desired.
 My #1 rule in cooking is you do what tastes good to you!

-Mix it Up.
+MIX IT UP!
 You can also alternate layers of fruit and chia mixtures or even mix and match.
 Why not try strawberry-chia-blueberry-chia?
 Or mango-chia-kiwi-chia?
 So good!

-Storage and Shelf Life.
+HOW LONG DOES CHIA PUDDING STAY FRESH?
 Chia pudding will keep for 4-5 days in the fridge.
 The chia seeds will continue to absorb liquid over time, so it will get thicker as time goes on.
 Feel free to loosen things up with a tiny splash of milk if needed!

 - Paleo Mini Quiche (Paleo & Whole30 approved)